abuseofnotation/category-theory-illustrated/_chapters/06_type.md

     {\Gamma \vdash A \to B :: Type}
 $$

-In System F, we have *type-level* arrows that convert types to other types.
+And in System F, we have *type-level* arrows that convert types to other types.
 They are defined with this kinding rule:

 $$\frac
     {\Gamma, (\alpha :: A) \vdash (B :: Type)}